ProdigyTech/JS-Dependency-Check/readme.md

 ## About

 ### This utility is an Dev Dependency add-on to your javascript project.
-Running this tool will output a html report with all the projects' dependencies and wether they are up to date or out of date.
+Running this tool will output a html report with all the projects' dependencies and whether they are up to date or out of date.

 ## This checks the project dependencies against the npm registry.